mtumilowicz/java11-intersection-type/README.md

 # project description
 We will show easy example where intersection types are very handy:
-1. Suppose we have classes for third-party libraries (we can't modify them):
+1. Suppose we have classes from third-party libraries (we can't modify them):
     ```
     class Impl1 implements AutoCloseable, Runnable {